-The Roles in this transaction are defined in the following table and may be played by the actors shown here:
+925 The roles in this transaction are defined in the following table and may be played by the actors shown here:

-Role: Sender: Sends a procedure protocol object.
-Actor(s): The following actors may play the role of Sender: Protocol Manager - when distributing reviewed protocols Acquisition Modality - when pushing new/modified protocols Role: Receiver: Receives a procedure protocol object.
+Role: Sender: Sends a defined procedure protocol instance.
+Actor(s): The following actors may play the role of Sender: Protocol Manager - when distributing reviewed or edited protocols Acquisition Modality - when pushing new/modified protocols Role: Receiver: Receives a defined procedure protocol instance.
 Actor(s): The following actors may play the role of Receiver: Acquisition Modality Protocol Archive

-Transaction text specifies behavior for each Role.
-The behavior of specific Actors may also be specified when it goes beyond that of the general Role.
+Transaction text specifies behavior for each role.
+The behavior of specific actors may also be 930 specified when it goes beyond that of the general role.